lueschem/edi-pi/README.md

 # edi-pi

-Debian tool chain and image generation for the Raspberry Pi 3.
+Debian tool chain and image generation for the Raspberry Pi 2 and 3.

 ## Introduction

 The edi configuration contained in this repository can be used to generate the following artifacts:

-* A pure Debian stretch arm64 image for the Raspberry Pi 3.
+* A pure Debian stretch arm64 (64bit) image suitable for the Raspberry Pi 3.
-* A pure Debian stretch armhf image for the Raspberry Pi 2 or 3.
+* A pure Debian stretch armhf (32bit) image suitable for the Raspberry Pi 2 or 3.
 * An amd64/arm64 or amd64/armhf based LXD container with a pre-installed cross development toolchain for C and C++.
 * An emulated arm64 or armhf LXD container.